Mohmad-Naser-alnakeshbandi/Mensa-App/readme.md

 # Mensa App

-### The Mensa app uses web scraping technology to get all the necessary information for the Mensa websites.
+### The Mensa app uses web scraping technology to get all the necessary information from the Mensa websites.

 ### Information like: